ytkhs8/HTML-CSS--2025-Practice/imgcomparing-slider/README.md

 This Image Compare Slider can be applied to a wide range of comparisons, such as landscapes, objects, portraits, facial changes, and various before/after results.

 - **Landscapes:**
-  Compare the transformation of a city over time, differences in lifestyles between eras, or improvements in photo resolution.
+  Compare the transformation of a city over time, differences in lifestyles between eras, or Contrasting cityscapes between an international metropolis and Tokyo’s Shibuya district.
 - **Objects:**
-  Contrast an iPhone 3G with an iPhone 17 Pro, examine the evolution of the Coca-Cola logo, or showcase a chameleon’s color change.
+  Contrast an iPhone 3G with an iPhone 16 Pro, examine the differences between oxford and open-collar shirt, or showcase a chameleon’s color change.
-- **Portraits:**
+- **People:**
   Show before/after weight loss progress, a child’s growth over time, or the difference between everyday appearance and cosplay.
 - **Faces:**
-  Compare facial appearance before and after weight loss, makeup, massage treatments, or cosmetic surgery.
-  Display differences between childhood and adulthood in the same person.
+  Compare facial appearance in winter season and summer season, makeup, differences between childhood and adulthood in the same person.
-- **Results / Products:**
+- **Outcomes:**
-  Showcase a cleaned vs. messy space, compare study achievements (artwork, calligraphy, web design), or highlight stain removal on clothing.
+  Showcase a cleaned vs. messy bathroom, compare study achievements of artwork, or highlight stain removal on clothing.

 ---